Student Finance: What’s changed and what remains the same?

 How will you fund your child’s university fees?
 Let us know by adding a comment below.

-Editor’s note: This post was originally published in August 2019 and 2021 and has been completely revamped and updated for accuracy and comprehensiveness in 2023.
+Editor’s note: This post was originally published in June 2023 and has been completely revamped and updated for accuracy and comprehensiveness in October 2024.

 Thanks Kirsty for the very clear explanation.
 We’ll be applying for a student loan for our daughter to attend university in the autumn of next year.